YannisAd/myAnimeList/README.md

 ## Updating the Anime List

-If you want to modify or add new anime cards directly from the JSON file, you can use the provided Create_card.py script.
+If you want to modify or add new anime cards directly from the JSON file, you can use the provided **Create_card.py** script.
 This script generates anime cards based on the data from the JSON file.

 Here's how to use the script:

-Run the Create_card.py script.
+Run the **Create_card.py script**.
 The script will read the JSON file and generate the anime cards.
 The generated cards will be automatically updated and saved to the file.
 You don't need to delete the file before running the script.